- Why Nysmith

 - Student Life

-The Nysmith School Instructional Program is CLOSED for Teacher Workday, Friday, March 17, 2017
+The Nysmith School Instructional Program is under our Normal Schedule.

 Students at The Nysmith School have many different abilities and interests.
 Our environment encourages each child to do their best without a fear of failure.
 We nurture your child’s talents and help them excel.
 Our philosophy about competition is not about winning, it’s about the joy of participating in the competition.
 We encourage your child to follow their passion, do their best, and be happy with the result.
 Below are some of the achievements made by our students in recent years.